choldgraf/choldgraf.github.io/blog/2025/os-support.md

 The biggest challenge I often see is projects that don't spend the time agreeing on what they want to do in the first place, and making it easy for others to discover their _goals and intent_.
 As a result, people make contributions, and realize that they must first convince a project that it's a good idea to try in the first place, rather than focus on getting the contribution improved and merged.

 **How could the Foundation support this?** Aligning a team on their goals (long or near-term) is not easy and requires a different skillset that we often see in open source projects.
 Sometimes it can be accomplished with facilitated sessions like a meeting or an asynchronous discussion.
-I wonder if the Foundation could cover the cost of facilitation or asynchronous triage and prioritization so that projects can agree (for a time) on the things they want to accomplish.
+I wonder if the Foundation could cover the cost of meeting facilitation or asynchronous triage and prioritization so that projects can agree (for a time) on the things they want to accomplish.
 If this were made publicly available, others could identify the problems that they want to solve too, and focus on solving them.

 ### Guiding: Helping others learn how to navigate a project and contribute